vijayrajpanchall/matic-docs/docs/miden/design/chiplets/bitwise.md

 image: https://wiki.polygon.technology/img/thumbnail/polygon-miden.png
 ---

-In this article, we describe how to compute bitwise AND and XOR operations on 32-bit values and the constraints required for proving correct execution.
+In this note we describe how to compute bitwise AND and XOR operations on 32-bit values and the constraints required for proving correct execution.

 Assume that $a$ and $b$ are field elements in a 64-bit prime field.
 Assume also that $a$ and $b$ are known to contain values smaller than $2^{32}$.
 We want to compute $a \oplus b \rightarrow z$, where $\oplus$ is either bitwise AND or XOR, and $z$ is a field element containing the result of the corresponding bitwise operation.